Jovvi26/agentlink-mcp/README.md

 - On Windows, you may need to use double backslashes in paths (`\\`) or forward slashes (`/`)

-## Example Interactions with Claude

-Once your AgentLink MCP server is connected to Claude, you can use natural language to access its capabilities:

-- "Can you search for tweets about Solana NFTs?"
-- "What are the trending tokens on Pump.fun today?"
-- "I'd like to get information about a specific token on Solana.
-The address is..."
-- "Could you help me buy some SOL tokens?"

-Claude will automatically identify when to use the appropriate tools provided by your AgentLink MCP server.

 ## API Documentation

 ### Pump.fun Tools